Liberal Party of Newfoundland and Labrador

+History

 Origins

 The party originated in 1948 as the Newfoundland Confederate Association.
 At this time, Newfoundland was being governed by a Commission of Government appointed by the Government of the United Kingdom.
-The NCA was an organization campaigning for Newfoundland to join Canadian confederation.
-Joey Smallwood was the NCA's chief organizer and spokesman, and led the winning side of the 1948 Newfoundland referendum on Confederation.
+The NCA was an organization campaigning for Newfoundland to join Canadian Confederation.
+Joey Smallwood was the NCA's chief organizer and spokesman; Smallwood also led the winning side of the 1948 Newfoundland referendum on Confederation.

 The Joey Smallwood era (1949–1972)

 Following the referendum victory, the NCA reorganized itself as the new province's Liberal Party under Smallwood's leadership.
 It won the province's first post-Confederation election for the Newfoundland and Labrador House of Assembly held on May 27, 1949.

 The Liberals under Smallwood promoted the diversification of the province's economy through various megaprojects.
 The provincial government invested in the construction of factories, the pulp and paper industry, the oil industry, hydro-electricity projects, the construction of highways and schools, the relocation of rural villages into larger centres, and other projects.
 These projects were often very expensive, and yielded few results.

 Smallwood led the province virtually unchallenged for two decades, during which he never faced more than eight opposition MHAs.
 However, by the late 1960s, disaffection with Smallwood and his government mounted within the province.
 He had always had a somewhat autocratic bent, a tendency that increased during the 1960s.
 He tended to treat his ministers as extensions of his authority rather than colleagues.

-In hopes of stemming the tide, Smallwood brought several younger Liberals into government during this time, but this did little to rebuild his popularity.
+In hopes of stemming the tide, Smallwood brought several younger Liberals into government during this time; however, this did little to rebuild his popularity.
 He announced his retirement in 1969, only to run in the ensuing leadership contest.
 Smallwood defeated John Crosbie, one of the younger ministers, for the leadership.
 Crosbie along with many young Liberals defected to the opposition Progressive Conservatives.
 The Progressive Conservatives had previously found support largely in the business community, and in and around St. John's.

 The Liberals narrowly lost the 1971 election, but Smallwood refused to resign as Premier until January 1972 as the support of the Labrador Party's lone MHA resulted in a 21–21 tie in the House of Assembly for Smallwood's government.
 Frank Moores' Conservatives attempted to form government but its shaky hold on power resulted in the 1972 general election.
 This time, Smallwood's Liberals were conclusively defeated, falling to only nine seats.

 Smallwood was forced out of the party, and formed his own Newfoundland Reform Liberal Party, which ran in the 1975 general election against the Liberals and the Tories.
 Due in part to massive vote-splitting, the Tories won 30 seats against 20 for the two Liberal factions combined (14 for the Liberals and 6 for the Reform Liberals).
-The Liberals were badly split and demoralised, and remained on the opposition benches until 1989.
+The Liberals were badly split and demoralized, and remained on the opposition benches until 1989.